open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 ## BaseSegDataset

-`BaseSegDataset` is a custom dataset class for semantic segmentation task, which is inherited from `BaseDataset` in MMEngine.
+`BaseSegDataset` is a base dataset class for semantic segmentation task, which is inherited from `BaseDataset` in MMEngine.
-More details of `BaseDataset` could be found in [MMEngine BaseDataset Documentation](https://github.com/open-mmlab/mmengine/blob/main/docs/zh_cn/advanced_tutorials/basedataset.md).
+More details of `BaseDataset` could be found in [MMEngine BaseDataset Documentation](https://github.com/open-mmlab/mmengine/blob/main/docs/en/advanced_tutorials/basedataset.md).

 All datasets are inherited from `BaseSegDataset` in the 1.x version of MMSegmentation.
-Some frequently used methods are defined in `BaseSegDataset`, such as getting meta and raw data information of dataset, updating label mapping and palette information when reducing label `0` (which is usually background) and so on.
+Some frequently used methods are defined in `BaseSegDataset`, such as getting meta and raw data information of dataset, updating label mapping and palette information and so on.

 `BaseSegDataset` is designed for supervised semantic segmentation task thus both images and annotations are necessary.
 The directory structure of corresponding dataset is as below.